surfscape/web-portal/src/about/index.md

 ## Your favorite Neocities web portal

-SurfScape is an [open source]() web portal for Neocitiies.
-It was created as a way to offer services, content, and resources for Neocities users, while still respecting their privacy and for free.
+SurfScape is an [open source]() web portal for Neocities.
+It was created as a way to offer services, content, and resources for Neocities users, while still respecting their privacy and doing so for free.

 ## Instance Information